 How Stuff Works explains how our sense of smell works.
-It explains how our brain associates smell with certain memories and feelings which can impact and sway our perceptions of our surroundings or a specific situation.
+It explains how our brain associates smell with certain memories and feelings, which can influence our perceptions of our surroundings or a specific situation.

 Think about it.
 How many times have you walked into a tidy space but felt like it was dirty because there was a bad odor present?
 You couldn’t see anything dirty, but the odor you were smelling made you perceive the area as dirty.